Quicr/quicr-arch-spec/moq-arch.md

 component of the Name with a wildcard for group and object IDs.

-This also allows a subscription to get all the frames in the current group if it joins later, or wait until the next group before starting to get data, based on the subscription options.
+This also allows a subscription to get all the frames in the current group if it joins later, or waits until the next group before starting to get data, based on the subscription options.
 Changing to a different bitrate or resolution would use a new subscription to the appropriate Name.

 The QUIC transport that QuicR is running on provides the congestion